Kristallranke/KSPW00tNow/README.md

 # KSPW00tNow
-This repo contains a plugin for Kerbal Space Program which overrides the default controls to use the analog values from the Wooting keyboards.
+This repo contains a plugin for Kerbal Space Program which adds support for Wooting Keyboards (e.g. Wooting One/Two).
+This plugin reads the analog values from the keyboard and applies it on the flight controls.

 ## Build
 1. Update the assembly references according to the [Wiki page](https://wiki.kerbalspaceprogram.com/wiki/Setting_up_Visual_Studio) of Kerbal Space Program